Nuts… the proper term would actually be oilseeds, or tree nuts. But for simplicity, let's just call them nuts.

 14 |

-Our top 4 nuts to consume:
+Our top 4 nuts to enjoy:

-And the dried fruits?
+And what about dried fruits?

 Article written by Audrée Hogue